HOMEOWNER ASSISTANCE FUND

 STATE OF HAWAIʻI HOMEOWNER ASSISTANCE FUND (HAF) PROGRAM

-Oʻahu Program Update Only – Effective August 17, 2023, the Oʻahu program is not accepting new applications.
+Oʻahu Program Update Only – The Oʻahu HAF program is permanently closed.
 Completed applications submitted through August 16, 2023, are still being processed by the service provider, the Council for Native Hawaiian Advancement.
 Questions about the Oʻahu program and the status of those completed applications may be directed to CNHA at (808) 596-8155.

 Other County HAF Programs – Please see table below for county service provider contact information.